 Carolina studied Communications and Public Relations at San Jose State University before working in Marketing, Public Relations and Global Packaging.

-She has two children, two goats, two cats, two fish, one snake, eleven chickens and one dog, Buddy.
-She has also been an officer on the school PTA for 2 years, a girl scout leader for the past 7 years, a community club leader for a local 4-H club for 3 years and a den leader for 5 years.
+She has two children, two cats, one snake, fourteen chickens and one dog, Buddy.
+She has also been an officer on the school PTA for 2 years, a girl scout leader for the past 9 years, a community club leader for a local 4-H club for 3 years and a den leader for 5 years.

 Among Carolina’s favorite things are cooking, planning events and activities with friends and family, supporting her husband’s innovative ideas and spending as much time as possible with her kids and loved ones.